Rogue Community College

 - General Statement of Responsibilities

-- This is an adjunct faculty pool for teaching in the Computer Science department.
+This is an adjunct faculty pool for teaching in the Fire Science department.
 The pool will remain open until June 2020 unless positions are no longer needed.
 Applications will be reviewed and candidates will be contacted and interviewed as positions become available.
 If at any time you decide that you are no longer interested in being considered, you may log in to the system and withdraw your application from the pool.
 Typically at the end of the year (or at any point we no longer have a hiring need for this department), we will close this pool and you will receive an email notification.

-Instructor is responsible for the planning and implementation of various computer science courses.
+Instructor is responsible for the planning and implementation of various fire science courses.
 Instructor is required to create a course syllabus, instruct students in the subject matter in accordance with that syllabus, maintain attendance records, assess student progress and evaluate course work for a letter grade.
-Instructor will maintain college standards in all aspects of professionalism, record keeping and instruction within the team atmosphere of the computer science department of Rogue Community College.
+Instructor will maintain college standards in all aspects of professionalism, record keeping and instruction within the team atmosphere of the fire science department of Rogue Community College.

 The dean, in consultation with the department chair is responsible for carrying out the evaluation of instructors under procedures developed by the vice president.
 The dean confers with the department chair in decisions regarding instructor workload, professional growth, retention, and department staffing levels.